14 Unexpected Day Jobs of Bestselling Authors

 8. Franz Kafka – Insurance Clerk

 Kafka was employed by the Prague Worker’s Accident Insurance Institute shortly after law school.
 The job required him to investigate industrial accidents, often involving severed limbs, and assess a worker’s compensation.
-You might describe this idea of an anonymous bureaucrat determining the value of man’s life and livelihood as somewhat 'Kafkaesque'.
+You might describe this idea of an anonymous bureaucrat determining the value of man’s life and livelihood as somewhat 'Kafkaesque' — which would turn out to be great fodder for literary classics!

 9. Anne Rice – Insurance Claims Examiner

-Years before she became a bestselling author at the age of 35 with Interview with a Vampire, Rice had already spent years working alongside bloodsucking parasites in the insurance business! *rimshot*
+Years before she became a bestselling author at age 35 with Interview with a Vampire, Rice had already spent years working alongside bloodsucking parasites in the insurance business! *rimshot*

 10. Stephen King – Janitor (but only kind of...)

-New England’s King of Horror spent a lot of his early years in high schools: as a student, as a part-time janitor, and eventually as a teacher.
+New England’s King of Horror spent many of his early years in high schools: as a student, a part-time janitor, and eventually as a teacher.
 In fact, the idea for his breakout novel, Carrie, came from an observation he once made in the girls' changing room.
 Wait – that doesn't sound right...

 11. Haruki Murakami – Jazz Club Manager